Why have my old dog’s hind legs collapsed?

 When the dog doesn't produce enough haemoglobin or red blood cells.

 An incurable disease when the dog stops producing insulin.
+Read our recent blog on what the signs of diabetes are in older dogs.

 This could be cancer of the bone or elsewhere in the body.